Smoke free areas

 As a responsible landlord, we are identifying the internal common areas as smoke-free zones to take into consideration the rights of all residents, visitors, staff and contractors, who enter enclosed common areas.

 You can still smoke inside private areas of residential premises or in open common areas.
-FACS Housing is looking after the safety and well being of everyone in line with government policy.
+DCJ Housing is looking after the safety and well being of everyone in line with government policy.

 My neighbour is still smoking in a common area.
 What do I do?